heavyimage/OverrideQtSplashscreen/README.md

 * Might not work at all

 ## LD_PRELOAD
 The heart of this trick involves using LD_PRELOAD.
-For an explanation of this powerful feature of the dynamic linker, check out [this writeup](https://rafalcieslak.wordpress.com/2013/04/02/dynamic-linker-tricks-using-ld_preload-to-cheat-inject-features-and-investigate-programs/)
+For an explanation of this powerful feature of the dynamic linker, check out [this writeup](https://rafalcieslak.wordpress.com/2013/04/02/dynamic-linker-tricks-using-ld_preload-to-cheat-inject-features-and-investigate-programs/).

+For more advanced LD_PRELOAD tricks, including some of the stuff used by this prank, check [this out](http://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/).

 ## Process:
 * nm -D /path/to/libnuke.so (+ studio?) -- grep for splash